harryf/comedy/docs/_shows/20190910_Kontiki_10th_September_2019.md

 >
 > You go out, one sock on your foot, other foot bare.
 >
-> And you do that for one morning and another.
+> And you do that for one morning and another until Elle knows.
 >
-> Until Elle knows.
->
 > She's like, Bess, why are you only wearing one sock?
 >
-> And you'll be like,
+> And you'll be like, I didn't even notice, honey, thank you.
 >
-> I didn't even notice, honey.
+> But then you keep on doing it, keep going out with one sock
 >
-> Thank you.
+> until eventually she has to remind you every day.
 >
-> But then you keep on doing it.
->
-> Keep going out with one sock until eventually she has to remind you every day.
->
 > Then you're like, oh, thank you.
 >
 > Without you, I would never have cured my sock problem.
 >
-> And just like the Russians, it's going to be a long time before she captures
+> And just like the Russians, it's going to be a long time
 >
-> any territory that you actually care about.
+> before she captures any territory that you actually care about.
 >
-> You're going to be able to keep your PlayStation, smell your own farts, taste
+> You're going to be able to keep your PlayStation,
 >
-> your own earwax.
+> smell your own farts, taste your own earwax.
 >
 > All right.
 >
-> Relationship fix, they think.
+> Relationship fixed, I think.
 >
-> There's another ten years in it.
+> There's another 10 years in there.
 >
 > Thanks, guys.
 >